notSam25/LadueQuotes/README.md

 >  "Just thought about white white people, now I'm sad" - zak barre7
 >
 >  "Ich mag die kinder" - Bobert Quan

+>  "But how do you make a pointer though?" - Noah Woke